How to Choose a Gaming Laptop: Your Ultimate Buying Guide

 What is the single most important component when choosing a gaming laptop?

-Who should consider buying a gaming laptop?
+Who should consider buying a gaming laptop instead of a desktop PC?

 Leo List